Virtual Library https://library.ie.edu/en/home

 Final Projects are deposited in their respective Departments for the required length of time.

-During library opening hours, there are librarians available to help you both in-person and via our instant-messaging service on our homepage: IE Library and Whatsapp +34 683 70 12 86.
+During library service hours, there are librarians available to help you both in-person on campus and via our instant-messaging service on our homepage: IE Library and Whatsapp +34 683 70 12 86.
 We can help through Teams and Zoom, too.

-Outside opening hours, you can browse our virtual library, send us an e-mail or send us an instant message with your question and we will reply as soon as possible.
+Outside service hours, you can browse our virtual library, send us an e-mail or send us an instant message with your question and we will reply as soon as possible.

 From the library website, IE Library, just enter your search term in the search box.